karma-exchange-org/karma-exchange/ORG-CONTRIB.md

 ### Make your changes

 Work on things in your favourite text $EDITOR.
-Once you're done, add your changes to the git staging area and commit them
+Once you're done, add your changes to the git staging area and commit them.

     $ git add [files]
     $ git commit